YUTAI-K/Column-Generation-VRP-with-Custom-Labeling-Algorithm/README.md

 # Column-Generation-VRP-with-Custom-Labeling-Algorithm

-This project code is written and maintained by me, but I would like to thank my supervisor Prof.Alberto Santini for his help.
+This project code is written and maintained by me, but I would like to thank my supervisor [Prof. Alberto Santini](https://santini.in/) for his help.

 If you have any questions or found any issues, please contact me at yutai.ke@bse.eu